Banner image for blog post: 7 Tips on How to Look After an Aggressive Cat

 Don’t force the friendship

-If Mr Whiskers never comes to say hello, no worries, some kitties just don’t want new friends anyway.
-A job well done is reading the cat’s behavior and making sure they’re eating and going to the toilet properly.
+If the feline never comes to say hello, no worries, some kitties just don’t want new friends anyway.
+Your job as a cat watcher is to read the cat’s behavior and to make sure they’re eating and going to the toilet properly.
+As long as Mr Whiskers is happy and healthy, you’re doing great as a cat carer!

 Bring cat treats

 If the owner allows, bring treats.
-This will distract the feline as you enter the home and reassure them that you’re a friend.
+This will distract the kitty as you enter the home as well as to reassure them that you’re a friend.
+It also creates a positive association for your feline client and in turn reinforces positive, calm behavior.

 cat sitter